ml3m/QuickHull_Convex_Layers_Study/README.md

-# QuickHull_Convex_Layers_Animation

-Great!
-You can include the photos in your `README.md` to provide visual examples of the project's output.
-Here's how you can integrate them:

----

 # Convex Hull Layers Animation

 This project visualizes the computation of convex hull layers from a set of random points in 2D space.
 Using a custom QuickHull implementation, the project iteratively computes and animates the removal of convex layers, revealing the nested structure of the point set.